jasonjac2/OneMoreWiki/Extra-Commands.md

 ## Insert Pronunciation
 Inserts the "ruby text" pronunciation of selected words.
 This uses an online service that supports over a dozen languages.

+## Insert Timer Value (F2)
+Inserts the current value shown in the timer window.
+The timer window must be started using the Start Timer command.

 ## Merge pages
 Merges two or more pages into a single page.
 If every selected page contains exactly one outline each then the content of the outlines is concatenated to the outline in the target page, resulting in a single outline.
 However, if at least one page has multiple outlines then all outlines are appended vertically on the target page to preserve formatting and relative positioning.